CartoDB/carto-vl/docs/guides/08-animate-your-visualizations.md

 To illustrate these concepts, we'll keep on working on the animated journey of our three birds.

 #### Animate points
-At the beginning of the guide, we created a simple point animation using the attribute `$date_time` for the temporal input, set the duration to `10` seconds and both fade parameters to `1`:
+At the beginning of the guide, we created a simple point animation using the attribute `$date_time` for the temporal input, set the duration to `10` seconds and both fade parameters to `1` second:

 ```js
 const viz = new carto.Viz(`